Project FAQs

 How long will the park be closed for the cleanup?

 The basketball courts, playgrounds, baseball field, and skate park currently remain open.
 Portions of the park will need to remain closed until cleanup activities are complete.
-The City of Eugene will continue to work with the DEQ and the community to finalize the cleanup plan, at which point the City will have a better understanding of the timeline involved.
+The

 What are DEQ and the City of Eugene’s roles in the cleanup?